MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-directquery-sap-hana.md

 All new connections to SAP HANA use this connection method by default, treating SAP HANA as a multi-dimensional source.
 In order to treat a connection to SAP HANA as a relational source, you must select **File > Options and settings > Options**, then check the box under **Direct Query > Treat SAP HANA as a relational source**.
 While this feature is in **Preview**, reports created using the multi-dimensional approach *cannot* be published to the Power BI service, and doing so will result in errors when the report is opened within the Power BI service.

-When connecting to SAP HANA as a multi-dimensional source, the following applies:
+When connecting to SAP HANA as a multi-dimensional source, the following considerations apply:

 * In the **Get Data Navigator**, a single SAP HANA view can be selected.
 It is not possible to select individual measures or attributes.
 There is no query defined at the time of connecting, which is different from importing data or when using DirectQuery while treating SAP HANA as a relational source.
 This also means that it's not possible to directly use an SAP HANA SQL query when selecting this connection method.